siriusastrebe/syc/README.md

 *Hint*: `change.change` can be modified within the verifying function and whatever value contained in it when the verifier returns will be used. **Warning**: Careful when making modifications to `change.change`.
 When it references an existing object, and modifications to change.result will reflect even if the verifier returns false.

-## Paths (Client and Server Side)
+## Helper Functions (Client and Server Side)

     Syc.Paths(source, destination)

-This is a built in function that will do a DFS that will find all list of paths from one object to another.
-Cycles are only counted the first time.
+Returns a nested list of the list of property names from one object to another.

+    Syc.Ancestors(object)

+Returns a list of ancestors

+    Syc.Type(value)

+The built in function Syc uses to determine the variable type of a value.

 - - -
 This library is a work in progress.